ErioluwaAkinpelu/Projects/README.md

 # Projects

-### *Note: Many of the projects uses template repositories from CS 3500
+*Note: Many of the projects uses template repositories from CS 3500

+## Author
+Erioluwa Akinpelu